Purdue-CS193/homework-0-murtuzmk/index.md

 Things I like about CS 193:

-- Getting to learn more about cool Websites and Tools
+- Getting to learn more about cool Websites and Tools.
-- Learning more about Purdue through the experience of the TA's
+- Learning more about Purdue through the experience of the TA's.